Lightprotocol/light-protocol/README.md

 Zero-knowledge proofs verify that the owner of recipient address B has deposited tokens to a shielded pool (similar to Zcash) from another address A before.
 The zero-knowledge proof includes meta data such as the recipient address.
 In case this data is tampered with the zero-knowledge proof becomes invalid and the withdrawal fails.
 Therefore, Light Protocol is completely trustless.

+### Documentation

+For additional documentation refer to DOCUMENTATION.md.

 ### State

 We keep state in four types of accounts, a large persistent account for a sparse merkle tree, many small accounts storing two leaves each, many small accounts storing one nullifier each, plus temporary accounts to store intermediate results of computation for SNARK verification and updating the Merkle tree root.
 For every interaction with the shielded pool a new temporary account has to be created.
 Since, computation is conducted over 1502 instructions temporary accounts keep an index of the current computational step.